library-data-platform/ldpmarc/README.md

 ### Other requirements

-The ldpmarc software currently supports MARC 21 data.
+The ldpmarc software supports MARC 21 data.

 Database configuration